 The Maritime Museum (Museu Marítim) – www.mmb.cat – has free entrance on the first Saturday of every month after 3pm as long as that Saturday is not a public holiday.
 The MACBA (Museu d’Art Contemporani de Barcelona) – www.macba.es – has free entry for exhibitions on their first day of opening.

-These free days tend to be extremely popular though, so you are advised to get to the museum of your choice as early as possible as there are often queues prior to opening.
-I’ve listed the websites of the museums as they often open free on other days which will be published on their websites, so it’s worth checking them out.
+These free days tend to be extremely popular, so you’re advised to get to the museum of your choice as early as possible as there are often queues prior to opening.
+I’ve listed the websites of the museums as they often open free on other days which will be published on their websites, so it’s worth checking.

 Palau Robert – www.gencat.cat/palaurobert – is a small gallery at the top of Passeig de Gracia which is always free and has very interesting exhibitions.
 Behind the gallery is a charming shady garden and if you walk through the garden back towards Calle Rosselló you will come upon an elegant hotel terrace where you can enjoy a drink.

-Starting in Plaza Cataluña there is the Tourist Information Centre where you can pick up your maps of Barcelona and any other information about the city.
+Starting in Plaça Catalunya there is the Tourist Information Centre where you can pick up your maps of Barcelona and any other information about the city.
 This street is a designer shopper’s paradise; you’ll find most of the top designer labels in Passeig de Gràcia, including Chanel, Armani, Jimmy Choo, Gucci, Yves Saint Laurent, Lacoste and Cartier, to name but a few.

 This is a grand street and easily rivals other famous avenues around the world, a stroll along Passeig de Gracia is not to be missed.

-The Parliament of Catalonia is in the Parc de la Ciutadella and is one of the oldest parliament buildings in the world dating from 1714.
+Finally, the last free thing to do in Barcelona – the Parliament of Catalonia.
+The Parliament building is in the Parc de la Ciutadella and is one of the oldest parliament buildings in the world dating from 1714.
 Every weekend and holidays the building is open to the public and it’s free to enter.
 You can visit the Salón de Sesiones, Las salas de comisiones, the offices of the president and the staircase of honour.

 Opening hours: Saturday: 10am – 7pm.
 Sundays and holidays: 10am – 2pm.